 Subject to certain requirements, new farmers may benefit from a partial exemption from contributions for 5 years.

-MSA collects contributions through bills in instalments pending submission of the earnings to be included in the base of the contributions and the fixed rates.
+MSA collects contributions through bills in instalments (percentage of contributions of the previous year) pending submission of the earnings to be included in the base of the contributions and the fixed rates.
 The annual bill will specify the sum remaining payable no later than 30/11.
 Monthly direct debit is available by completing this form.

 Find out more about methods of payment